galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_trajectories/tutorial.md

 > <question-title></question-title>
 >
 > 1. How have the relationships between our cell clusters changed now?
-> 2.
+> 2. Which clusters are expressing our genes of interest, Cd4 and Cd8, at the highest levels?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
 The way the clusters are arranged has changed a bit now.
 The M4 cluster is right in the middle of the M1-3 clusters, rather than heading off on its own.
 The M1 cluster is looking like it is driving towards differentiation, which is not somthing we had necessarily been able to specify before by just looking at our cluster graphs or applying our biological knowledge.
 > > 2.
-The expression of both Cd4 and Cd8 appears higher than we might expect in the M4 cluster - perhaps this is a sign that it is closer to the mature T cells than it seems in this simple plot.
+Cd4 and Cd8 expression appears highest in the DP-L cluster.
+The expression of both Cd4 and Cd8 also appears higher than we might expect in the DP-M4 cluster - perhaps this is a sign that it is closer to the DP-L cluster than it seems in this simple plot.
 > >
 > > ![DN cluster is on one side of the plot, with the DP L and T mature clusters on the other side.
 The other clusters are close together in the centre of the plot.
 Coloured to show higher Cd4 and Cd8 expression in the M4, DP L and T mature clusters.](../../images/scrna-case_trajectories/TrajectoriesPAGA.png "PAGA plots coloured by cell type, Cd4 expression, and Cd8 expression")
 > {: .solution}